boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

 ![scc-data process percentile](/static/an-informal-survey/filesPerProjectPercentile.png)

 Note the X-axis is lines of code and is logarithmic.
 Turns out the vast majority of projects have less than 1000 files in them.
+While 90% of them have less than 300 files.

 ### How many files in a repository per language?